valaykhadegithub/Customer-Shopping-PowerBi-/README.md

 </li>
 <br>
 <b>DAX Measures</b><br>
-The following DAX measures were created for analysis:
+The following DAX measures were created for analysis: <br>
 <ul>
   <li>Total Purchases: Total number of purchases in the dataset.</li>
 <li>Average Review Rating: Average rating of products by customers.</li>